 Falling on Your Back

 The importance of starting with a strong foundation can’t be understated.
-This is a great way to get started!
+This is a great way to get started on how to do a backflip on a trampoline!
 Whether you’re just starting out or need some more challenging exercises, it will be sure to help.
 In addition, it is what will allow you to build upon your success in the future, so take time now and get it right!

 Let your body fall backward on the trampoline so that you land flat on your back.
 You can either stay there for a while or get up and do some more bounces, whichever feels right!
 If this doesn’t feel natural or comfortable for some reason, then flip over so that one side of the trampoline inflates while others deflate, and allow yourself time to relax before getting up!
 Control your core to make sure nothing jiggles when landing, and jarred movement won’t happen!